Transcendental humanism: Kant's Copernican Revolution

-Criticisms & Academic Engagement
+Criticisms and academic engagement

 Criticisms of transcendental humanism focus on its paradoxical nature.
-Critics have claimed there is a lack of clarity in its argumentation, suggesting that Kant's “perspectival dualism” was successful only in creating a transcendental psychologism which is considered incapable of solving “largely imaginary” issues.
+Critics have claimed there is a lack of clarity in its argumentation, suggesting that Kant's "perspectival dualism" was successful only in creating a transcendental psychologism which is considered incapable of solving "largely imaginary" issues.
 There are differing arguments and interpretations of Kant's transcendental philosophy as either a form of phenomenalism, or not a metaphysical or ontological theory at all.

-English philosopher and Professor, P. F. Strawson, critiqued Kant's transcendental humanism in his body of work The Bounds of Sense: An Essay on Kant’s Critique of Pure Reason.
+English philosopher and professor, P. F. Strawson, critiqued Kant's transcendental humanism in his body of work The Bounds of Sense: An Essay on Kant's Critique of Pure Reason.
 Strawson was the Waynflete Professor of Metaphysical Philosophy at the University of Oxford from 1968 to 1987.
-Strawson states the theory is “completely unintelligible” and dismisses the “imaginary subject of transcendental psychology” as belonging to neither “empirical …, nor to an analytic philosophy of mind”.
+Strawson states the theory is "completely unintelligible" and dismisses the "imaginary subject of transcendental psychology" as belonging to neither "empirical ..., nor to an analytic philosophy of mind".

-James T. Hansen in The Journal of Humanistic Counselling, Education and Development states that “the transcendental portion of humanism is like an anchor that severely limits the growth and power of humanistic ideology”.
+James T. Hansen in The Journal of Humanistic Counselling, Education and Development states that "the transcendental portion of humanism is like an anchor that severely limits the growth and power of humanistic ideology".
 The journal instead discusses a need for non-transcendental humanism that disengages from the idea of ultimate truths.
 The critic considers Darwinism as the alternate ideology that rejects transcendence and equates humans and animals as more relevant and influential in philosophical thinking.